 Getting used to the amount of independent study that comes with university life can be hard, but the University Library services offer all the support you could possibly need.
 This article offers a whistle-stop tour of some of the Library’s most useful remote features.
-To make things even easier, each subtitle is linked to the relevant page on the Library website!

 One of the cornerstones of academic writing is learning how to reference correctly.
 It is super important to know what style of referencing your course uses, and you can find this out on your course BlackBoard site or by asking your course leader.
 When you reference properly you are also protecting yourself from the academic offence of plagiarism, which can have serious academic consequences.
 You can download easy to follow, instructional referencing guides from the Library website under ‘learn > referencing and plagiarism’.